jseparovic1/forecaster/Readme.md

 ## Aplicaiton logic
 ![Forecaster flow](forecaster.png "Forecaster flow")

-## Technical decisions
+## Arhitecture
 This project uses set of components to solve the given problem.
-Goal is to demonstrate clear understanding of underlying components and concepts that are abstracted in modern frameworks.
+Goal is to demonstrate clear understanding of underlying components and concepts that are abstracted in typical modern frameworks.

 Libraries chosen for this project:
 - [laminas/laminas-config-aggregator](https://github.com/laminas/laminas-config-aggregato) for application config